 |Job Title||Job Growth Rate||Median Salary|

 |Education Administrators, Elementary and Secondary School||7.9%||$95,310|

 |Education Administrators, Preschool and Childcare Center/Program||10.8%||$47,940|

 Who Is Getting a Master’s Degree in Educational Administration?

 At the countrywide level, the racial-ethnic distribution of education admin majors is as follows:

 |Hispanic or Latino||3,267|

-Americans aren’t the only ones with an interest in Education Admin.
+Students from other countries are interested in Education Admin, too.
 About 1.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 Master’s Degree Starting Salary